nitrictech/docs/docs/guides/git-actions.md

 - PULUMI_CONFIG_PASSPHRASE

   - For interaction free experiences, Pulumi also requires a passphrase to be configured.
-Your passphrase is used to generate a unique key used to encrypt configuraiton and state values.
+Your passphrase is used to generate a unique key which encrypts configuration and state values.
 E.g. 'my-secret-password'

 ```yaml
 env: